woodward/vim-flashcards/vim/ex commands.md

 :wq                       ⮂  Write the file and then quit the editor.
 The write happens unconditionally, even if the file was not changed.
 This updates the modification time of the file
 :wn                       ⮂  Write the file and then edit the next one :xit (abbreviation :x)    ⮂  Write the file and then quit (exit) the editor.
 The file is written only if it has been modified.
+:w filename               ⮂  Save a copy to filename :n,mw filename            ⮂  Write lines n to m to filename :n,mw >> filename         ⮂  Append lines n to m to existing filename

 The difference between :wq and :x is important when editing source code and using make, which performs actions based on file modification times.